The Best Skin-Care Clays for a Clear, Glowing Complexion

 French pink clay (rose clay)

 French pink is a combination of red and white clays.
 One of the mildest skin-care clays, this superfine rose-colored powder is a marvel for polishing and rejuvenating.
 “French pink’s soft texture makes it amazing for cleansing and sloughing away dead skin cells, leaving your complexion smoother and refreshed,” says esthetician Shani Darden.
 And its gentle nature makes it suitable for even sensitive and mature skin types.
 No wonder it’s a staple in a so many topicals—everything from cleansers and masks to bar soaps and exfoliants.
 Try: Origins Original Skin Retexturizing Mask With Rose Clay, Herbivore Botanicals Pink Clay Cleansing Bar Soap, or Edible Beauty & Sleeping Beauty Purifying Mousse.
-Don’t miss the one move that will keep your face glowing all year long.

 Can you guess where this clay is from?
 If you said Umbria, Italy, you’re correct.
 This mineral-rich clay is a purifying powerhouse, known for its ability to unclog pores, reduce breakouts, and promote clarity.
 It also posses anti-inflammatory properties, which are particularly helpful for calming irritation, inflammation, and angry blemishes.
 Try: Fresh Umbrian Clay Purifying Mask.
 Here are 11 more blemish-busting face masks.